awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 1.

-**Signature**
+**Sign message**

    Sign the plaintext message using the private key that you created previously\.
+The signature returned by this command is a long string that you need to use in the next step\.
+**Important**
+We recommend that you copy and paste this command\.
+Except for the message content, do not modify or replace any of the values\.

    ```
    $ echo -n "1|aws|123456789012|198.51.100.0/24|20211231|SHA256|RSAPSS" | openssl dgst -sha256 -sigopt rsa_padding_mode:pss -sigopt rsa_pss_saltlen:-1 -sign private-key.pem -keyform PEM | openssl base64 | tr -- '+=/' '-_~' | tr -d "\n"
    ```
-**Important**
-We recommend that you copy and paste this command\.
-Except for the message content, do not modify or replace any of the values\.

-   The signature returned by the command is a long string that you will need to copy for use in the next step\.

 1.

-**Provisioning**
+**Provision address**

    Use the AWS CLI [provision\-byoip\-cidr](https://docs.aws.amazon.com/cli/latest/reference/ec2/provision-byoip-cidr.html) command to provision the address range\.
 The `--cidr-authorization-context` option uses the message and signature strings that you created previously\.

    ```
-   $ aws ec2 provision-byoip-cidr --cidr address-range --cidr-authorization-context Message="message",Signature="signature"
+   aws ec2 provision-byoip-cidr --cidr address-range --cidr-authorization-context Message="message",Signature="signature"
    ```

    Provisioning an address range is an asynchronous operation, so the call returns immediately, but the address range is not ready to use until its status changes from `pending-provision` to `provisioned`\.

-**Note**
+1.

+**Monitor progress**

    It can take up to three weeks to complete the provisioning process for publicly advertisable ranges\.
-Use the [describe\-byoip\-cidrs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-byoip-cidrs.html) command to monitor it its progress, as in this example:
+Use the [describe\-byoip\-cidrs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-byoip-cidrs.html) command to monitor progress, as in this example:

    ```
-   $ aws ec2 describe-byoip-cidrs --max-results 5
+   aws ec2 describe-byoip-cidrs --max-results 5
    ```

    If there are issues during provisioning and the status goes to `failed-provision`, you must run the `provision-byoip-cidr` command again after the issues have been resolved\.

 #### Provision an IPv6 address range that's not publicly advertised<a name="byoip-provision-non-public"></a>